Introduction to Alice in Evermoor

 Chapter One

-“Of course it’s water,” she says.
-“What do you think it is, hot chocolate?”
+“Of course, it’s water,” she says.
+“What do you think it is, Alice?
+Hot chocolate?”

-“There’s the melted marshmallows,” says Jeremy, as he points to the white froth that swirls beside our houseboat.
+“There’s the melted marshmallow,” says Jeremy, as he points to the white, dead-fishy froth that swirls beside the houseboat.

-“So?”
-I say.
-Even though I know better, the muddy, slow-moving water sets me on edge.
-It looks like something that could suck you in, and make you disappear, like nothing at all.
+And even though I know it’s not real, the muddy, slow-moving water sets me on edge.
+It looks like something that could suck you in and make you disappear.

 “Mia?” asks Jeremy.